High School Language Arts

 - The reading books for the Honors Book Studies are more challenging than the required reading books for the High School Language Arts Courses.

 - It will be beneficial for the students to have the Grammar & Writing Guide to complete the Honors Book Studies (High School Cards will not be incorporated).

-- Students can complete as few or as many of the Honors Book Studies as desired.
+- Students may complete as few or as many of the Honors Book Studies as desired.
 Honors Book Studies are not designed to take place of the High School Language Arts Courses; they are designed to be used in addition to the courses for those students who work at a faster pace and can use more challenging work.

 Some authors included in the Honors Book Studies are Jane Austen (clean language versions), Cornelia Meigs, C.S.
 Lewis, Kate Douglass Wiggins, Mary E. Ropes, Laura Elizabeth Howe Richards, W.H.G.
 Kingston, and more.
 Choose the Honors Book Studies that best compliment your student’s education and interests.